satukon/Opiskelijarekisteri/README.md

 - This builds and opens the application

 Afterwords
-- As this was a project I did during my first year of studies, there definitely are opportunities for improvement.
-However, it is a functioning app.
+- As this was a project I did during my first year of studies, there definitely are opportunities left for improvement.